Royal Fleet Auxiliary: Ocean surveillance/survey

 The RFA has acquired a Multi-Role Ocean Surveillance Ship to protect undersea critical national infrastructure, such as gas pipelines and undersea cables.
 In February 2023, the vessel identified for this role - MV Topaz Tangaroa - was acquired and in October 2023 entered service as RFA Proteus.
 She was purchased for some £70 million and was converted to act as a mothership for autonomous systems and have military communications and light defensive armament added.

-It is reported that a second MROS ship is envisaged, which may be a new build vessel and, as of 2023, is in the concept stage.
-Service entry is envisaged likely in the early 2030s.
+It had been reported that a second MROS ship would be procured, likely in the early 2030s.
+However, the 2026 DIP made no mention of such a vessel and instead simply referred to the investment of £330m over four years on "critical underwater infrastructure protection, including through enhanced capabilities for RFA PROTEUS".
+The DIP also indicated that the Government would "explore where we can partner with industry to bring more funding into underwater cable protection".